Ship congestion off the European ports of Rotterdam and Antwerp – Image: FabianIrwin|Shutterstock.com

 Supply chain on the brink?
 The delivery difficulties and solutions

 Global supply chains are still strained by the pandemic.
-Many countries have introduced numerous anti-pandemic measures, which have caused severe delays in value and supply chains.
-For example, control and quarantine zones in logistical hubs have led to delivery backlogs of goods.
-As a result, many supplier companies were hindered in their production and were no longer able to fully meet their delivery obligations.
-And missing supplier parts can quickly have a massive impact on production processes.
-Added to this are the absence of workers due to illness or travel restrictions.
+Many countries have implemented numerous anti-pandemic measures, triggering significant delays in value and supply chains.
+For example, control and quarantine zones at logistics hubs have led to supply bottlenecks.
+As a result, many suppliers have been hampered in their production and have been unable to fully meet their delivery obligations.
+A lack of components can quickly and severely disrupt production processes.
+Added to this are the shortages of workers due to illness or travel restrictions.

 Xpert.Digital – Konrad Wolfenstein